ovrheat/raspberry_rtl_wh1080/README.md

 *rtl_433 -l 0*

+'**-l 0**' is the bit detection level parameter.
+Leaving it to '0' makes rtl_433 able to automatically adapt such detection.

 If you want json formatted data output, use -F json parameter:

 *rtl_433 -f 868300000 -F json -l 0*

-Note that sometime you could have problems if you tune to the exact frequency of your station (that's the way rtl-sdr works).
-So you'll better move a little from the frequency center.
-For example my station is 868.3 Mhz, but I'll better tune to 868.25 Mhz:

-*rtl_433 -f 868250000 -l 0*

-'**-l 0**' is the bit detection level parameter.
-Leaving it to '0' makes rtl_433 able to automatically adapt such detection.

 --